See how easy it is for libraries to submit nominations this year. The oscars go to Jeannie Dilger, Dee Brennan and Nikki Zimmermann.

 The next Soon to be Famous Illinois Author may be perched in a coffee shop finishing off the next great novel right now.
 In a few months that author may be famous.
 The second annual Soon to be Famous Illinois Author project will kick off at the annual Illinois Library Association conference.
 The project is seeking an Illinois author with a self-published adult fiction book that libraries can help to make “famous.”
 Last years winner, Joanne Zienty, has spoken at dozens of Illinois libraries as well as giving several interviews to big name newspapers, local radio stations, magazines and more.
 Are you the next Soon to be Famous author??

-The Soon to be Famous Illinois Author project will be accepting adult fiction submissions from Illinois residents via their local libraries starting on October 15, 2014 and ending December 15, 2014.
+The Soon to be Famous Illinois Author project will be accepting adult fiction submissions from Illinois residents via their local libraries starting on October 15, 2014 and the nominations deadline is now extended to January 9th!

 Joanne Zienty recently won the Soon to Be Famous Illinois Author Project for her debut novel “The Things We Save.”
 In this episode of The Big Questions podcast — recorded in front of a live audience in Elgin’s Gail Borden Public Library — Zienty talks about how the objects we save define us, the path of the modern author and how “Jersey Shore’s” Snooki Polizzi changed her life.